KaiNorberg/Volund/README.md

 In Volund a scene is simply any .lua file.
 Currently the only way to run a scene is to open the Editor and click the ```Load Scene``` button within the ```Viewport``` Widget, after that simply select the .lua file you wish to run.

+Go to the [Wiki](https://github.com/Kaj9296/Volund/wiki) for documentation on the lua API.

 ## Goals:

 - PBR 3D rendering